ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

 ``pygad`` module.

 Using the ``pygad`` module, instances of the genetic algorithm can be created, run, saved, and loaded.
+Single-objective and multi-objective optimization problems can be solved.

 .. _pygadga-class: